npm package discovery and stats viewer.

 Session Binding

-When the console creates a terminal session, it generates a session id, resolves the selected Agent CLI through the shared fleet-admiral runtime, and keeps the selected absolute cwd server-side.
-The console records non-secret session metadata for observer hydration.
+When the Terminal plugin creates a terminal session, it generates a session id and resolves every Agent CLI, including AI Gateway operations, through the shared fleet-admiral runtime.
+It keeps the selected absolute cwd server-side and records non-secret session metadata for observer hydration through generic console operation and event capabilities.

 Security Notes

 HTTP surfaces are loopback-only.
-Browser observer routes are directly available on loopback and terminal routes retain their Origin boundary.
+Browser observer routes are directly available on loopback and terminal routes retain their Origin boundary (isTerminalAuthorized).
 MCP session tokens, bootstrap tokens, and selected absolute paths are not exposed through browser payloads, URL query strings, SSE frames, terminal tickets, logs, or static assets.

 Codex/Fleet Wiki routes preserve the migrated wiki security boundary: Host allowlist, Origin checks for write routes, loopback write gates, path containment, DOMPurify markdown sanitization, strict Mermaid rendering, and lockfile bearer auth for workspace registration.